-Goodwill sells your gently used donations in stores at affordable prices and gives them a second life.
-When shopping at Goodwill, you not only help the environment, but also support training and employment programs that help people in our community get back to work.
+Goodwill sells your donations in stores at affordable prices and gives them a second life.
+When shopping at Goodwill, you not only help the environment, you also support training and employment programs that help people in our community get back to work.

 It’s not just the environment that benefits.

-Proceeds from Goodwill’s Donated Goods Operation support the mission of helping people find jobs and become more self-sufficient.
-In the last year alone, Goodwill Industries of the Valleys served 75,734 individuals and helped place 2,111 people into competitive community jobs.
+Proceeds from Goodwill’s Donated Goods Operations support the mission of helping people find jobs and become more self-sufficient.
+In 2016, Goodwill: